limabrena/uavnoma/README.md

 ## Requirements

 The implementation requires Python 3.8+ to run.
-The following libraries are required:
+The following libraries are also required:

 - `numpy`
 - `matplotlib`